Columbia Zone

 Bonneville Pool:

 Closed for retention.
-Weekly checking showed two sub-legal sized and one legal sized sturgeon released for one boat (two anglers); and no catch for one bank angler.
+Weekly checking showed 12 sub-legal sized, six legal-sized, and one legal-sized sturgeon released for one boat (four anglers).

 The Dalles Pool: